ikepgh/AmiTwitter/README.txt

 ABOUT/AUTHORS
 -------------

-AmiTwitter is © 2009 IKE <ikepgh@yahoo.com>
+AmiTwitter is © 2009 IKE <ikepgh@ezcyberspace.com>

 Look at some of my other projects and ports @ http://www.ezcyberspace.com/programming.shtml

-AmiTwitter is based heavily on the following program:
+AmiTwitter is based on the following program:

 http://www.cuspy.org/xtwitter/
  xTwitter is © 2008 Tsukasa Hamano <code@cuspy.org>